aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 ### AWS Instructor-led workshop
 If you participating in an AWS Immersion Day or a similar instructor-led event and would like to use a provided AWS account, please follow this [instructions](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/prerequisites/option1) how to claim your AWS account via Event Engine and how to start SageMaker Studio.

-❗ Skip the following steps **Set up Amazon SageMaker Studio domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.
+❗ Skip the following steps **Set up Amazon SageMaker domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.

-### Set up Amazon SageMaker Studio domain
+### Set up Amazon SageMaker domain
-To run the notebooks you must use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).
+To run the notebooks you must use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).

-If you already have a SageMaker Studio domain, follow the [SageMaker Studio setup guide](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) to attach the required AWS IAM policies to the IAM execution role used by your Studio user profile.
+If you already have a SageMaker domain, follow the [SageMaker Studio setup guide](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) to attach the required AWS IAM policies to the IAM execution role used by your Studio user profile.
 This workshop assumes the execution role has the `AmazonSageMakerFullAccess` AWS managed policy attached.

 #### Deploy CloudFormation template
-If you don't have an existing SageMaker Studio domain, you must deploy an AWS CloudFormation template that creates a SageMaker Studio domain and adds the permissions required for running the provided notebooks.
+If you don't have an existing SageMaker domain, you must deploy an AWS CloudFormation template that creates a SageMaker domain and adds the permissions required for running the provided notebooks.

-Choose this [AWS CloudFormation stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://sagemaker-sample-files.s3.amazonaws.com/libraries/sagemaker-user-journey-tutorials/CFN-SM-IM-Lambda-catalog.yaml&stackName=CFN-SM-IM-Lambda-Catalog) link.
-The link opens the AWS CloudFormation console in your AWS account and creates your SageMaker Studio domain and a user profile named `studio-user`.
-It also adds the required permissions to your SageMaker Studio domain.
-In the CloudFormation console, confirm that **US East (N. Virginia)** is the Region displayed in the upper right corner.
-Stack name should be `CFN-SM-IM-Lambda-catalog`, and should not be changed.
-This stack takes about 10 minutes to create all the resources.
+Choose this [AWS CloudFormation stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml&stackName=sagemaker-from-idea-to-prod) link.
+The link opens the AWS CloudFormation console in your AWS account and creates your SageMaker domain and a user profile named `studio-user`.
+It also adds the required IAM execution roles to your SageMaker domain.
+Check the deployment region and change it if needed.

 ❗ This stack assumes that you already have a public VPC set up in your account.
 If you do not have a public VPC, see [VPC with a single public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html) to learn how to create a public VPC.

 Select **I acknowledge that AWS CloudFormation might create IAM resources**, and then choose **Create stack**.

 ![](img/cfn-ack.png)

+This stack takes about 10 minutes to create all the resources.

 On the **CloudFormation** pane, choose **Stacks**.
 It takes about 10 minutes for the stack to be created.
 When the stack is created, the status of the stack changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.